homebridge/docker-homebridge/README.md

 ## Homebridge Config

-The Homebridge config file is located at ```</path/to/config>/config.json``` This file will be created the first time you run the container with a sample [FakeBulb](https://www.npmjs.com/package/homebridge-fakebulb) accessory.
+The Homebridge config file is located at ```</path/to/config>/config.json``` This file will be created the first time you run the container if it does not already exist.

 ## Homebridge Plugins

 Plugins should be defined in the ```</path/to/config>/package.json``` file in the standard NPM format.
-This file will be created the first time you run the container with the [FakeBulb](https://www.npmjs.com/package/homebridge-fakebulb) module.
+This file will be created the first time you run the container if it does not already exist.

-Any plugins added to the **package.json** will be installed each time the container is restarted.
+Any plugins added to the `package.json` will be installed each time the container is restarted.
-Plugins can be uninstalled by removing the entry from the **package.json** and restarting the container.
+Plugins can be uninstalled by removing the entry from the `package.json` and restarting the container.

 You can also install plugins using [yarn](https://yarnpkg.com) (an npm replacement) which will automatically update the package.json file as you add and remove modules.

-> You must restart the container after installing or removing plugins for the changes to take effect.
+**You must restart the container after installing or removing plugins for the changes to take effect.**

-**To add plugins using yarn:**
+### To add plugins using yarn:

 ```
 docker exec <container name or id> yarn add <module name>